jawadm5/Dataset-Generation-Guide-using-BlenderProc/README.md

 # Dataset-Generation-Guide-using-BlenderProc

 This guide provides step-by-step instructions for generating a dataset using **Blender** and **BlenderProc**.
-The process involves scanning an object, converting it to a suitable format, installing necessary tools, and running the dataset generation pipeline.
+The process involves scanning an object, converting it to a suitable format, installing necessary tools, and running the dataset generation pipeline. _BlenderProc version 2.8.0_.

 ## Part I – File Preparation